Kathleen M. Butler: Career

-Kathleen Butler received enthusiastic press attention in London and at home in Australia for her work.
-Her arrival in London featured in both the suffrage magazine The Vote and in several gossip columns which complimented her expertise and noted her interest in surfing, tennis and dancing.
-As the Echo put it in 1924, “She is an advocate of hard work leavened with an equal part of healthy recreation”.
+Butler received enthusiastic press attention in London and at home in Australia for her work.
+Her arrival in London featured in both the suffrage magazine The Vote and in several gossip columns which complemented her expertise and noted her interest in surfing, tennis and dancing.
+As The Echo put it in 1924, "She is an advocate of hard work leavened with an equal part of healthy recreation".
 The Woman Engineer journal of the Women's Engineering Society (WES) described Butler as a Pioneer and "the first Australian woman to take a practical interest in Engineering enterprise".
 She was invited to events by WES and kept in touch with members for several years following her visit.

 Kathleen Butler left Britain on 15 November 1924, sailing from Southampton on the SS Berengaria in the company of Bradfield.
-In January 1925, and her family threw her a party in Lithgow where she announced that she would “return to Sydney on Monday and on Tuesday enter in earnest on the six-years job of constructing the harbour bridge”.
-She was honoured at a lunch of the Professional Women Workers' Association in February 1925, hosted by Grace Scobie, Mary Jamieson Williams and Dr. Mary Booth, leading Australian women's rights activists.
+In January 1925 her family threw her a party in Lithgow where she announced that she would "return to Sydney on Monday and on Tuesday enter in earnest on the six-years job of constructing the harbour bridge".
+She was honoured at a lunch of the Professional Women Workers' Association in February 1925, hosted by Grace Scobie, Mary Jamieson Williams and Dr Mary Booth, leading Australian women's rights activists.

 She was present at the ceremony of the turning of the first sod for the North Railway Approach to the bridge and she was publicly thanked for her services.
 Bradfield paid her tribute in a paper which he wrote for his D.Sc. degree at Sydney University.
 Butler was a member of the Sydney University War Memorial Committee, and involved in the Memorial Carillion.
 Her role was to represent the views of younger women.

 In 1926, Butler contributed two illustrated articles to The Woman Engineer journal, detailing the technical work progress on Sydney Harbour Bridge, including one photograph of Butler herself drilling the first hole into the steel work for the bridge.
 She undertook site visits with the project engineers, including the inspection of the excavation for the south west skewback.

 Butler got married in early 1927, which led to her having to leave her job, as married women were not expected to continue in employment.
 Her leaving gift was a grandfather's clock, given as a token of "the good will and esteem of the officers of the Sydney Harbour Bridge and Metropolitan Railway Construction Branches and of the Public Works Department" and Bradfield's statement that "Miss Butler's capability led to her attaining the position of trust and responsibility she held in the Department, and that her retirement would be a distinct loss to the Bridge branch".